The 1984 Anti-Sikh Riots Files: 34 Years, 11 Inquiries & Counting

 “Anger, grief and hatred” in retaliation to the assassination had seen over 3,000 people dead, most of them Sikhs.

-Some of the top leaders of the Congress(I) party such as HKL Bhagat, Sajjan Kumar, Jagdish Tytler and Lalit Makan among others have been accused of inciting violence.
+Some of the top leaders of the Congress(I) party such as HKL Bhagat, Sajjan Kumar, Jagdish Tytler and Lalit Makan, among others, have been accused of inciting violence.
+Kumar was, on 17 December 2018, convicted by Delhi High Court for conspiracy to commit murder in the 1984 anti-Sikh riots case and sentenced him to imprisonment for life.

 1984-1985: Marwah, Misra and Dhillon Commission